beaconsproject/survey_design/README.md

 ## Running the app

+The app is located at: https::/beaconsproject.shinyapps.io/wolverines

-The app can be run from a local machine using the following steps:
+The app can also be run from a local machine using the following steps:

   1. Install R (download from r-project.org and follow instructions)
   2. Install the following additional packages: